 Let's take a look at some of the important regulations government agencies must comply with:

 The Federal Information Security Modernization act made it a requirement for federal agencies to develop, document, and implement an information security and protection program.
 The act mandates that these agencies provide information security for the data and systems they and their industry partners manage.

 Payment Card Industry Data Security Standard is a standard for companies that manage registered credit cards from large card schemes.
 The PCI Standard is commanded by the card brands, but it is supervised by the Payment Card Industry Security Standards Council.

 This standard was built to develop security all around the cardholder data.
 Every company that acquires and progresses card payments should cooperate with the PCI-DSS.
 This includes all government agencies that take card payments for provisions.

-The National Institute of Standards and Technology is a non-regulatory government company that improves technology, metrics, and standards to encourage creativeness and business competition among U.S. based companies.
+The National Institute of Standards and Technology is a non-regulatory government company that improves technology, metrics, and standards to encourage creativeness and business competition among U.S. - based companies.

-NIST creates principles to support government agencies and help them reach the necessities of the Federal Information Security Management Act (FISMA).
+NIST creates principles to support government agencies and help them reach the requirements of the Federal Information Security Management Act (FISMA).
 NIST also helps those agencies by safe guarding their data.
 It creates the Federal Information Processing Standards (FIPS) per FISMA.
 The Security Of Commerce accepts FIPS, with which the government agencies must cooperate.

 1. There is a lack of an organized approach to manage compliance.